zephyrhours/Hyperspectral-Change-Detection-PTCD/README.md

 # Citation

-This IGARSS2021 conference paper is not included in the IEEE or Google schoolor library for the time being, which will be included after a period of time.
+This IGARSS2021 conference paper, you can downlowad from IEEE explore.

 If these codes and dataset are helpful for you, please cite this paper: